univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 accounts, can be set with the |UCSUCRV|\ s :envvar:`saml/idp/selfservice/account-verification/error-title` and :envvar:`saml/idp/selfservice/account-verification/error-descr`.
-A localized message can be configured by adding a local to the variable, for example ``saml/idp/selfservice/account-verification/error-title/en``.
+A localized message can be configured by adding a *locale* like ``en`` to the variable, for example ``saml/idp/selfservice/account-verification/error-title/en``.

 .. _user-management-password-changes-by-users-selfderegistration: